 Wale actively engages and collaborates with clients, at the earliest opportunity and throughout the service provided, to understand his client’s needs, desires and objectives.
-His clients have received favorable results in cases alleging personal injury, property damage, employment retaliation, railroad trackage rights, asbestos exposure, breach of warranty for defective design, materials or workmanship, among other allegations and claims.
+His clients have received favorable results in cases alleging benefit plan denials under ERISA, delinquent fringe benefit employer contributions, employment discrimination and retaliation, personal injury, property damage, construction defect, and payment disputes, among other allegations and claims.

 While in law school, Wale worked as a research assistant for the late Patrick A. Randolph Jr., who was highly regarded for his expertise in real estate and development, both domestically and abroad.
 Wale updated the Friedman on Leases treatise by reviewing federal and state cases regarding commercial and residential leases.

-- Successfully represented two leading railroad companies and a Kansas-based railroad association in proceedings before the Surface Transportation Board (STB) located in Washington, DC.
+- Successfully represented two leading railroad companies and a Kansas-based railroad association in proceedings before the Surface Transportation Board in Washington, D.C. to preserve historical track rights.

 - Successfully defended a major hotel chain in a wrongful death action that alleged a defective balcony by conducting multiple interviews of key managers, employees and witnesses, which resulted in a favorable settlement more than a year before trial.